alsantosrafael/travel-saga/README.md

     - Docker-Compose

 ### How to Run

+Go to https://airportdb.io and create an account.
+Create an API token so you can run calls to the DB.
-Run the following command on the root folder to build the applications
+Once the token is created, update `airport.db.api.token=` inside `flight-booking` project with your token Run the following command on the root folder to build the applications
 ```shell
 ./gradlew clean generateAvroJava build -x test